colehudson/ItemMatch/README.md

 # ItemMatch
 Custom search component that discovers associated items for Solr documents given a specified field.

+## UPDATE: Unmaintained.
+This project was made for a very specific infrastructure.
+Use at your own risk!

 ## Installation Instructions
 Install Maven on your system.